yanpanlau/yanpanlau.github.io/_posts/2016-07-10-FlappyBird-Keras.md

 THEANO_FLAGS=device=gpu,floatX=float32,lib.cnmem=0.2 python qlearn.py
 ```

-'lib.cnmem=0.2' means you assign 20% of the GPU memory to this programme
+**lib.cnmem=0.2** means you assign 20% of the GPU memory to the programme

 # What is Deep Q-Network?

 Deep Q-Network is a learning algorithm developed by Google DeepMind team to play Atari games.

-For those who are interested in deep reinforcement learning, The following post is a must-read
+The following post is a must-read for those who are interested in deep reinforcement learning.

 [Demystifying Deep Reinforcement Learning](https://www.nervanasys.com/demystifying-deep-reinforcement-learning/)

-# Code Explaination (in details)
+# Code Explanation (in details)

-Let's go though the example in 'qlearn.py', line by line.
-If you familiar with Keras and DQN, please skip this session
+Let's go though the example in **qlearn.py**, line by line.
+If you familiar with Keras and DQN, you can skip this session

-Here is what the code does:
+The code simply do the following:

-1. I receive the Game Screen Input (Image) in a form of pixel array
+1. The code received the Game Screen Input in form of pixel array
-2. I do some image pre-processing
+2. The code do some image pre-processing
-3. The processed image will be feed into a neural network (Convolution Neural Network), and the network will decide the best action (Flap or not Flap)
+3. The processed image will be feed into a neural network (Convolution Neural Network), and the network will decide the best action to execute (Flap or Not Flap)
-4. The neural network will be trained millions of times, via a algorithm called Q-learning, to maximize the future expected rewards.
+4. The neural network will be trained millions of times, via an algorithm called Q-learning, to maximize the future expected rewards.

+### Game Screen Input

-First of all, the FlappyBird is already written in Python via Pygame, here is the code snippet to access the FlappyBird API
+First of all, the FlappyBird is already written in Python via pygame, here is the code snippet to access the FlappyBird API

 ```python
 import wrapped_flappy_bird as game x_t1_colored, r_t, terminal = game_state.frame_step(a_t)
 ```
-So the idea is very simple, the input is a_t (0 represent not flapped, 1 represent flapped), then the API will give you the next frame 'x_t1_colored', the reward (0.1 is not die, -100 if die) and 'terminal' indicates whether GAMEOVER or not.
+So the idea is very simple, the input is a_t (0 represent don't flap, 1 represent flap), the API will give you the next frame **x_t1_colored**, the reward (0.1 if alive, +1 if pass the pipe, -1 if die) and 'terminal' indicates whether it is GAMEOVER or not.

+### Image pre-processing

-Now, in order to make the code run faster and converge faster, it is vital to do some image processing.
-Here are the key elements
+In order to make the code run faster and train faster, it is vital to do some image processing.
+Here are the key elements:

 1. I first convert the color image into grayscale
-2. I corp down the image size into standard 80x80 pixel
+2. I corp down the image size into 80x80 pixel
 3. I stack 4 frames together before I feed into neural network.

-So why do I need to stack 4 frames?
+Why do I need to stack 4 frames?
 This is one way to provide "velocity" information of the bird.

 ```python
 x_t1 = skimage.color.rgb2gray(x_t1_colored)